When my dad was having a tough time working in China, a few years back, a colleague gifted him a Money Tree plant for good luck.

 A. Propagation in Water

-- Prepare a rooting hormonal solution in distilled water as per instructions on the pack.
+• Prepare a rooting hormonal solution in distilled water per the pack’s instructions.

-- Place one-third length of the cutting inside the water.
+• Place a one-third length of the cutting inside the water.

-- Once the roots grow about 1-2 inches in length, transfer the cutting to a pot with cactus potting mix.
+• Once the roots grow about 1-2 inches long, transfer the cutting to a pot with cactus potting mix.

 You can easily place multiple cuttings in the bottle, but ensure not to cram many as it may cause the cuttings to suffocate.

-Cuttings with leaves at the top can also be propagated in the similar way as mentioned above, but the cuttings may take more time to develop roots.
+Cuttings with leaves at the top can also be propagated similarly, as mentioned above, but the cuttings may take longer to develop roots.

 B. Propagation in Soil

-- Prepare a cactus potting mix in a terracotta pot with drainage holes.
-Cactus mixes have good drainage and prevent soggy conditions.
+• Prepare a cactus potting mix in a terracotta pot with drainage holes.

-- Dip the cutting ends in rooting hormone powder and shake the excess.
+• Dip the cutting ends in rooting hormone powder.

-It make take 5-6 weeks for cutting roots to grow visible and another few weeks to transplant to a new container!
+It takes 5-6 weeks for cutting roots to grow visible and another few weeks to transplant them to a new container!

 You can also learn the methods of propagating Money Trees from stem cuttings from this video.